 7. Getting Stared for Being Poorly Dressed

 This is also common in other parts of Europe but not as much I’ve seen in Italy.
 Women actually stare at you with a sort of a condescending attitude if you aren’t dressed as per “decent standards”.
-Heading out in your pajamas is rare!
 Obviously not every woman does that, but it is quite common to be stared and judged for your dressing!
+This goes in my “things I’ve made peace with list”.

 Shocking Italian Culture by Rochelle